Islamic Republic of Iran Air Force: Iran–Israel War

-Due to ageing and outdated equipment, the IRIAF was unable to counter the Israeli Air Force (IAF) during the June 2025 Iran–Israel War, enabling the IAF to achieve air superiority over Iran; there was no sign that IRIAF fighter jets even left the ground.
+Due to ageing and outdated equipment, the IRIAF was unable to counter the Israeli Air Force (IAF) during the June 2025 Twelve-Day War, enabling the IAF to achieve air superiority over Iran; there was no sign that IRIAF fighter jets even left the ground.
 Initial waves of airstrikes by the Israeli Air Force reportedly destroyed two parked F-14 Tomcats, while another Israeli airstrike the following week destroyed three more parked F-14s, according to Israeli sources.
 The Israel Defense Forces (IDF) produced evidence that it destroyed what was reportedly the IRIAF's sole operable aerial tanker, a KC-707 parked at Mashhad Shahid Hasheminejad International Airport, about 2250 km from Israel; this is possibly the farthest strike ever undertaken by the IDF.
 An expert interviewed by The New York Times said that the destruction of the tanker would have little immediate effect because the IRIAF had not recently been conducting aerial refueling.

 On 22 June 2025, the United States conducted airstrikes against Iranian nuclear facilities using multiple B-2 Spirit bombers of the United States Air Force and Tomahawk missiles launched from an unnamed United States Navy submarine.
 No response by the IRIAF was detected, US officials said.

+2026

+2026 Iran war

+On March 1, 2026, the Israeli Air Force (IAF) destroyed two IRIAF fighters, an F-5 and an F-4 Phantom II at Tabriz Shahid Madani International Airport in northeast Iran.

+On March 2, 2026, the US Central Command released footage of the destruction of two IRGC-AF Su-22 "Fitter" on the ground.

+On 2 March 2026, two Iranian low-flying Su-24 tactical bombers (carrying external weapons) were targeting Al-Udeid Air Base and Ras Laffan Industrial City during the 2026 Iran war.
+After they did not respond to radio warnings, a Qatari Emiri Air Force F-15QA shot them down.
+This marked the first aerial kills achieved by the Qatar Emiri Air Force.
+The body of one of the pilots of a Su-24, named Brigadier General Majid Kazemi was found and identified via DNA analysis on 29 July 2026 and is said to be returned to Iran.

+On 4 March 2026, an Iranian Yakovlev Yak-130 was shot down by an Israeli Lockheed Martin F-35 Lightning II over Tehran in air-to-air combat.
+The fate of the two Iranian pilots remained unknown.

+NBC also reported that an Iranian F-5 was able to bomb a U.S airbase in Kuwait.